-Kibingo processes coffee from a staggering 3,553 farmers, who cultivate a total of just over a million coffee trees.
-Some quick math puts the average number of trees per farmer at: 284 trees, small farmers indeed.
+Kibingo processes coffee from a staggering 3,553 farmers who cultivate a total of just over a million coffee trees.
+Some quick math puts the average number of trees per farmer at 284 trees, small farmers indeed.
 Kibingo’s coffee is 95% traceable to individual farmers using Metajua.
 Metajua is a data collection system that works with basic farmer (Nokia) cell phones.
 This very useful data ostensibly gives Kibingo’s owner, Greenco, a fully traceable supply chain to the farm-level.
 It’s not clear to me how they use this data, but gathering it is certainly a powerful step to understanding the quality produced by so many different individual farmers.

 A major concern of mine with Burundian coffees is the dreaded potato taste defect (PTD).
 For those unfamiliar, a single tainted bean can cause a whole pot of coffee to taste like raw potato or rotten green pepper.
 You can even smell it in the roasted beans without grinding.
 It’s for this reason that I’m very careful when I buy Burundian coffees.
-I taste many, many cups prior to buying, and more importantly, I need to know about the processes that the full chain of custody tastes to avoid the defect.
+I taste many, many cups prior to buying, and more importantly, I need to know about the processes that the full chain of custody undergoes to avoid the defect.

 Kibingo is very strong on this front.
-Starting at the farm level, they train farmers to control Antestia pests (thought to open the pathway to the bacterial infection which causes the flavor taint), then their wet mill employs cherry flotation, to remove cherries that might have been infected.
+Starting at the farm level, they train farmers to control Antestia pests (thought to open the pathway to the bacterial infection which causes the flavor taint), then their wet mill employs cherry flotation to remove cherries that might have been infected.
 But the heavy lifting takes place at the Budeca Dry Mill, owned by exporter Sucafina.
-They have sunk a lot of research into finding a solution to the problem, and have introduced UV light sorting.
+They have sunk a lot of research into finding a solution to the problem and have introduced UV light sorting.
 The UV light allows them to remove individual beans with (Antestia) insect bites prior to exporting the green coffee.
-This step in the milling process is quite rare, and it’s heartening to see a commitment to dealing with the PTD.
+This step in the milling process is quite rare, and it’s amazing to see a commitment to dealing with the PTD.

-This green coffee was frozen, as always, to preserve freshness
+This green coffee was frozen, as always, to preserve freshness.